omodyspireon/Quran-Pro-iOS/README.md

 ## Update
 - This is the Swift 5 version of the orignal archived project so we continue to build on the great work that Adil has done
 - https://github.com/adilbenmoussa/Quran-Pro-iOS
+- Remove Parse and Flurry from the project
+- Updated to use XCode 12.5, iOS 8.0, Swift 5

 ## Quran Pro iOS
   <img src="https://github.com/adilbenmoussa/Quran-Pro-iOS/blob/master/quran.png" width="900">